networknt/light-doc/content/tutorial/security/install-certificate.md

 The following tutorial will only focus on the server side configuration.
 If you want to setup client-side certificate, please follow [adding server certificate to client.truststore][] for one-way TLS.

-You can use the existing server.keystore and replace the default certificate with your new one, but it is not recommended as the process is a little bit more complicated.
-It is easier to just create your own server.keystore with the certificate you have.
-Different vendor

 You can use the existing server.keystore and replace the default certificate with the new one, but we don't recommend it as the process is a little bit more complicated and error-prone.
 It is easier to create your server.keystore with the certificate you have.
 Different vendors will have different formats with their issued certificate.
-There would be a lot of tutorial on the Internet on how to use Java keytool to create .keystore with varying formats of the certificate.
+Sometimes you will get two files, and sometimes you will get three files.
+There would be a lot of tutorials on the Internet on how to use Java keytool to create .keystore with varying formats of the certificate.
 You vendor might have a guideline for Java application as well.
+If you are using [Let's Encrypt][], then you can follow this [CA-signed certificate][] tutorial to create a server.keystore.

 If you want a quick reference of Java keytool, please refer to [keytool][].